Collision Coverage and How It Works

 On this same point, it is always important to get at least a couple repair estimates from independent auto body shops if you were injured in your accident and plan to pursue a personal injury claim.
 Every adjuster who is handling either a bodily injury liability claim against the insurer for a driver who caused an accident and injury or who is handling an uninsured motorist claim under your own insurance policy has been trained to look at vehicle damage repair estimates and make the conclusion that, “the smaller the repair bill, the smaller the injury claim.”

 Although there is actually good evidence that there is no direct correlation between the cost of vehicle damage and the severity of the injury, the injury claim adjusters will always make this argument.
-So it’s essential to get one or more independent evaluations of your vehicle damage to have the full and fair repair estimates down on paper.A Total Loss
+So it’s essential to get one or more independent evaluations of your vehicle damage to have the full and fair repair estimates down on paper.Collision Coverage and Total Loss

 A final consideration is a situation in which a vehicle is deemed a total loss, or “totaled.”
 The precise formula for determining when an insurance company can declare a damaged car as totaled varies from state to state.
 Still, it generally means that the estimated repair cost of the vehicle plus estimated salvage cost exceeds the actual pre-accident value of the car.
 In some states, a car can be totaled when the repair cost exceeds a certain percentage of the pre-accident value.